AdaCore/training_material/courses/comprehensive_rust_training/130_memory_management/06_copy_types.rst

    behavior by implementing the :rust:`Clone` trait.
 -  Copying does not work on types that implement the :rust:`Drop` trait.

+.. container:: speakernote

    In the above example, try the following:

    -  Add a :rust:`String` field to :rust:`struct Point`.
 It will not compile because :rust:`String` is not a :rust:`Copy` type.
    -  Remove :rust:`Copy` from the :rust:`derive` attribute.
 The compiler error is now in the :rust:`println!` for :rust:`p1`.
    -  Show that it works if you clone :rust:`p1` instead.

 -----------------
 More to Explore